 For example, if your post goes viral, or if your site receives an unusual amount of traffic, you don’t have to update the package entirely.

-You can easily scale your server resources with cloud hosting.
-In most cloud servers, you have access to a site management dashboard that lets you monitor your site’s performance in real-time.
+You can easily scale your dedicated server with cloud hosting.
+In most cloud-dedicated servers, you have access to a site management dashboard that lets you monitor your site’s performance in real-time.

-You don’t have to wait for approval from your hosting provider if you want to scale up or down server resources on the fly.
+You don’t have to wait for approval from your hosting providers if you want to scale up or down a dedicated server on the fly.

 Your site lives on a single server with most types of hosting.
 It would be impossible to get back online if something happened to this server until it was fixed.